alexpdraper/reading-list/README.md

 # Reading List
 A Chrome extension for saving pages to read later.
+Free on the [Chrome Web Store](https://chrome.google.com/webstore/detail/lloccabjgblebdmncjndmiibianflabo).

 ![Chrome Reading List extension](https://raw.githubusercontent.com/alexpdraper/reading-list/master/screenshot.png)

 ## Putting it to Use

 ### Installation
+#### The Easy Way
+1. Download from the [Chrome Web Store](https://chrome.google.com/webstore/detail/lloccabjgblebdmncjndmiibianflabo) for free

+#### The Less Easy Way

 1. Download this repo
 2. Go to chrome://extensions/
 3. Check “Developer Mode”